 Status Observer

-STDIOMonitor and query operational status of major digital platforms using Model Context Protocol.
+STDIOMonitor and query operational status of major digital platforms using MCP.

-Monitor and query operational status of major digital platforms using Model Context Protocol.
+Monitor and query operational status of major digital platforms using MCP.

 [!IMPORTANT] This project is continuously updated with new platform integrations.
 If you're not seeing a service that should be available, or if Claude doesn't recognize a platform, please update by running